top of page

 • The average small business has more moving parts than ever.
 Many entrepreneurs now run multiple LLCs, rental properties, and side ventures simultaneously.

-• Tax policy is more complex and more volatile.
+• Tax policy is more complex and volatile.
 As the 2025 TCJA sunset approaches, strategic tax planning will be one of the biggest drivers of wealth outcomes over the next decade.

 • Traditional advisors are stretched thin.
 CPAs are retiring faster than firms can replace them, leaving entrepreneurs underserved.